 As an advertiser, it’s important to remember that consumers don’t always have the longest attention span.
 If your ad is too difficult to read or includes too much info, it’s likely they will scroll past it.
 Your audience should be able to look at your ad and determine who you are and the purpose of your ad within a couple of seconds.

-While Google doesn’t require all of this information, here’s what you should include for your ads to be successful:
+While Google doesn’t require all of this information, here’s what you should include for your Google display ads to be successful:

 - Call to Action (CTA) – Your audience needs a reason to click on your ad